patstockwell/zedpack/README.md

 To run the program from anywhere on the filesystem, you need to create a symbolic link in a directory found on $PATH.
 To see the directories that you computer uses to save executable binaries, type `$PATH`.
 Use one of these directories to save the symbolic link to. eg. `ln -s ./zedpack.js /usr/local/bin/zedpack`
-This saves a link to zedpack.js called simply 'zedpack' in /usr/local/bin
+This saves a link called zedpack in /usr/local/bin that points to zedpack.js
 ### Sample input/output

 Input HTML